-If you’re looking for a new side dish with a trusted, nutritional that vegetable we all love (cauliflower!) that happens to be delicious, then you’re at the right place!
+If you’re looking for a new side dish with a trusted, nutritional vegetable we all love (cauliflower!) that happens to be delicious, then you’re at the right place!

 This cauliflower dish is incredibly loaded with flavor and it’s very similar to mashed potatoes, without the starch.
 Although it is a lot like mashed spuds, it still has its own unique and wonderful taste.
 This is wonderful served with Honey Bourbon Baked Ham!